-The expansion board is used for most of the jukebox's connections to the outside world, including external speaker outputs, background music input, wired remote control, paging microphone input, and remote selection box communication.
+The expansion board is used for most of the jukebox's connections to the outside world, including AUX speaker outputs, background music input, wired/wireless remote control(s), paging microphone input, and remote selection box communication.
 Additionally, the IR LED for the IR Printer is located on this board.